-- 6.3.6 Overall the IDP's approach to office use is to focus this use in the Main Centres, where there are existing clusters of offices, while recognising the need for large floorplate office space with the allocation of an Office Expansion Area at Admiral Park (for floorplates over 1000m2).
+- 6.3.6 Overall, the IDP's approach to office use is to focus this use in the Main Centres, where there are existing clusters of offices, while recognising the need for large floorplate office space with the allocation of an Office Expansion Area at Admiral Park (for floorplates over 1000m2).
 The IDP generally seeks to retain existing offices in Main Centres but allows for smaller premises under 250m2 to change use, to address an oversupply of, mainly tertiary, small office space.
 The IDP also allows for other larger sized poorer quality office accommodation to change use if it can be demonstrated that it cannot easily be upgraded.
-Understanding what is meant by quality of offices is important to understanding the accommodation that should be recommended to remain within the portfolio to meet business needs. - 6.3.7 Review of planning application during 2019 and 2020 generally show support for office accommodation and flexibility for smaller premises moving in and out of the sector.
-Previous feedback suggested that the policy intention to seek to upgrade stock to primary grade is not feasible or desirable and should be considered as part of planning policy review.
-Under Policy S5, development of strategic importance, there was a loss of large plate office accommodation (c.4300m2) at Royal Bank of Canada on Upland Road (Full/2018/1744) which was granted permission during 2019.
-This is considered to be a one off case and not likely to be repeated. - 6.3.8 Feedback from industry clearly states we need a portfolio with a range of primary, secondary and tertiary office accommodation to meet the business needs of the Island.
+Understanding what is meant by quality of offices is important to understanding the accommodation that should be recommended to remain within the portfolio to meet business needs. - 6.3.7 Review of planning applications during 2021 generally show support for office accommodation and flexibility for smaller premises moving in and out of the sector.
+Previous feedback suggested that the policy intention to seek to upgrade stock to primary grade is not feasible or desirable and should be considered as part of any planning policy review.
+This assertion may be in part demonstrated by the loss of tertiary quality floorspace of 1750 m2 at the former education offices on The Grange.
+This loss of low-quality offices is on a designated housing allocation site within the IDP, and therefore was expected and accounts for a significant proportion of the overall loss of office floorspace recorded. - 6.3.8 Feedback from industry clearly states we need a portfolio with a range of primary, secondary and tertiary office accommodation to meet the business needs of the Island.
 The Office Quality Audit 2020 enhances our understanding of the existing portfolio.
 Feedback and research indicate that change in ways of working will intensify in the future, like elsewhere, resulting in more remote working and the requirement for smaller permanent office suites.
 There is likely to be a continued demand for high quality office space but for smaller rather than large scale units.
 For these reasons there may in the future be more demand for offices which are of very high quality even if the total floor space is small.
 In addition, the impact of Covid 19 has dramatically increased home working and will likely have significant impact on the future requirements for office accommodation.
 The full impact of the pandemic has yet to play out and will need further investigation to understand our optimum office portfolio and therefore inform any changes that may be required to current planning policy protection.
 It is recommended that this is prepared in partnership with the industry and other key stakeholders and the results inform the review of the IDP (2016).
 It is also recommended that an audit of existing stock should be undertaken every 3 years to inform monitoring.